 What does El Psy Congroo or Kongroo mean?

-The Meaning of Operations at Steins Gate
+The Meaning of the Operations in Steins Gate

 Operation Urd